Passiflora Betty Myles Young

 - Leaves: Green

-Vigorous and spectacular climber which uses tendrils to cling to its host plant or support.
+Passiflora ‘Betty Myles Young’, names in honour of my mother (1925-2016), is a vigorous and spectacular climber which uses tendrils to cling to its host plant or support.
 This is a particularly new garden worthy hybrid which thrives well in a wide range of conditions.
 The complex flowers are produced from late Spring onwards and the biblical connections always make them a talking point.
 Strong flower up to 12cm in diameter, lightly scented, reflexes; stays open for several days.

 Genus & Species: Passiflora